ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

 ## Proxy Configuration: YAML Configuration Explained

-The `cassandra-to-bigtable-proxy` Adapter is configured using the `config.yaml` file located in the root directory of the application.
+The `cassandra-to-bigtable-proxy` Adaptor is configured using the `config.yaml` file located in the root directory of the application.
 This file allows you to specify various settings, including listener configurations, Bigtable connection details, open telemetry configurations and logging options.

 Below is a detailed breakdown of the configuration variables: